 After recently finding its way onto Netflix, I figured it was about time to review the film that took Ryan Reynolds out of his comfort zone.

-Back in 2010 when this film came out, Reynolds for the most part was a mostly comedic actor, staring in film such as Just Friends, Definitely Maybe and Van Wilder, it was a leap of faith to believe that he would be able to carry a much more serious role on his own, but any doubters were clearly proved wrong, proving to be just the springboard that Reynolds needed to jump into more meaty roles.
+Back in 2010 when this film came out, Reynolds, mostly, was a mostly comedic actor, starring in film such as Just Friends, Definitely Maybe and Van Wilder, it was a leap of faith to believe that he could carry a much more serious role on his own, but any doubters were clearly proved wrong, proving to be just the springboard that Reynolds needed to jump into more meaty roles.

 Political elements seep into the plot as it makes its way along, introducing us to both the infuriating bureaucracy of the allied forces and also the menacing yet somewhat one-dimensional abductors playing their part, regularly contacting Paul via the dying mobile phone, padding out the plot and feeding snippets of information that may well lead to rescuing the helpless captive escape.

 Buried is an intense worst nightmare for anyone that hates confined spaces, filled with heavy breathing, low lights, snakes and staring a phone screen hoping it will keep going, it’s hard not to be gripped by the film and for a film entirely set in a coffin, definitely not boring.

 If you liked – 125 Hours, The Hurt Locker, Gravity